macintoshpie/paropt-service/README.md

   * GET: get queued jobs

 ## Authentication
-You can authenticate by hitting the `/login` endpoint, which will redirect you to the main site after successfully logging in.
+When using the site in a browser, can authenticate by navigating to the `/login` endpoint which will redirect you to the main site after successfully logging in.
 You'll be provided with a session cookie for future auth.
 When using the `paropt-service-sdk`, you'll be given an access token which will be used for each request.